 For a bag that is one cubic foot in size, this is a very affordable bag.
 With all that it offers, is there anything that you should be concerned with?
 The answer is no, surprisingly.
 It works great for the price that it goes for.
 We are wondering how the company is making a profit with this resin though for prices that are low.

-This next water softener resin is from A-Plus Waters LLC.
-This is an eight percent standard cation resin that comes in one half-cubic foot bag.
+This is an eight percent standard cation water softener resin that comes in one half-cubic foot bag.
 It comes from A-Plus Waters LLC.

 It can fill up to a 16,000-grain water softener, which is rather small; mostly ideal for apartments and individual applications.

-This water softener resin can either be used in residential or commercial settings.
+This resin can either be used in residential or commercial settings.
 It has high-capacity gel polystyrene cation exchange packed with sodium ions.

 This last water softener resin is from 602abcWater.
 It is one cubic foot in size and can supply a 32,000-grain water softener easily.
 This is a premium grade eight percent crosslink replacement resin.

-This water softener resin has been tested and certified under industry regulations.
+This resin has been tested and certified under industry regulations.
 Not much else is known about this resin, other than it comes is glossy amber beads.

 Does it work well in water softeners?
 You bet.
 From what we have experienced, the water gets soft quickly and stays soft.
 The calcium and magnesium in the water has been reduced significantly and replaced with sodium, so there is no need to worry if it doesn’t do its job.